 Think about Nike’s campaign featuring Colin Kaepernick.
 The campaign was both loved and hated causing some to snatch up a pair of the swoosh embellished footwear, while others took to burning their Nikes as if they were reenacting a scene from “Waiting to Exhale.”
 Nike’s choice to embrace a political movement and make a public declaration that invoked controversy for the brand was a gamble.
 Unlike the Folgers ad, this ad wasn’t going to get its viewers all warm and fuzzy inside.
 The ad was targeted and aimed to strike at the heart and consciousness of anyone who viewed it requiring nothing less than a strong emotional response.
 The gamble paid off for Nike; the Kaepernick ad earned $6 billion.
 Now that’s a lot of sneakers!

 When incorporating emotional branding into your marketing strategy first begin by looking at the world through your target audience’s perspective.
 What are their values and experiences?
-Walk a mile or two in your customers’ shoes.
-By doing so, you’ll discover what’s important to them and can elevate your campaign to better appeal to what resonates with them and will summon a strong affective response.
+Try to imagine walking a mile in your customers’ shoes; try to think about their customer journey.
+By doing so, you’ll discover what’s important to them and can elevate your campaign to better appeal to what resonates with them and will summon a strong effective response.

 As you get to know your target audience, don’t just stop at analytics, really do the legwork to know your customer at a soul level.
 When you know your customers’ needs, you can stay one-step ahead of them and deliver desires they hadn’t asked for but will be glad that you thought of.
 Nike’s ad with Colin Kaepernick wasn’t just a stance on Nike’s philosophy as a brand, it was also an investment in the future.
 Nike chose to create a campaign that would appeal to a younger demographic.
 A demographic who purchases the new Air Jordan’s each year, who has grown up on hip-hop being predominant in pop culture, and whose attitudes are more socially conscious.
 At the risk of alienating other customers, Nike’s decision to steer their campaign towards their younger consumers shows they understanding that these customers want to purchase from a brand who has the same beliefs as they do and appreciate Nike’s willingness to stand with them, which for Nike creates an even loyal base of customers for the decades to follow.

-The language used in your taglines and other marketing content should entice.
+The language used in your taglines and other marketing content should spark interest and curiosity from your audiences.
 Allow the narratives in your campaign to draw your customers in and carry the heavy load.
 Good emotional branding creates a lasting impression and connection.
 Admit it, don’t you always get sentimental each time you think of the Folgers Christmas ad?
 And what a compelling way to introduce or reintroduce your brand to coffee drinkers.
 Think of how many customers purchased their coffee based on the emotions generated from that commercial.

 Experience in creating evoking a response is key when creating narratives.
 If you are an army of one or inexperienced in using emotional branding in your marketing concepts, be sure to work with a team that can help you navigate through the nooks and crannies of research to discover the needs of your target audience and create content that speaks to the heart of their desires and produces a response that touches them and compels them to act.

 Remember, marketing is always about relationships.
 Emotional branding is about your customer, but it also conveys a lot about your brand and how well you know your audience.
-Creating a campaign that gets your target audience all in their feelings can deepen the connection your customers already have with your products and services and establish or reestablish brand loyalty that will reflect in quarter after quarter of ROI.
+Creating a campaign that hooks your target audience and gets them all in their feelings can deepen the connection your customers already have with your products and services and establish or reestablish brand loyalty that will reflect in quarter after quarter of ROI.
 Now doesn’t that make you feel good inside!